nodejs/node/doc/api/n-api.md

 In addition to types in that section, `napi_valuetype` can also represent `Function`s and `Object`s with external data.

+A JavaScript value of type `napi_external` appears in JavaScript as a plain object such that no properties can be set on it, and no prototype.

 #### napi_typedarray_type
 ```C
 typedef enum {